augustss/verse-semantics/Book/docs/06_failure.md

 ## Failure Contexts: Where Magic Happens

-Not every part of a Verse program can execute failable expressions.
+Not every part of a program can execute failable expressions.
 They can only appear in failure contexts - places where the language knows how to handle both success and failure.
 Each failure context defines what happens when expressions within it fail.

 The most common failure context is the condition of an `if` expression: